Squarespace Review for Small Businesses

 Even if you’re an online-only business, you’ll still need a business license and an employer identification number (EIN).
 If you’re starting a new business, don’t forget to factor in the cost of your license!

 Other important features

 We wouldn’t be doing our due diligence on this Squarespace review if we didn’t go over a few of the other perks you get on this platform.

 Search engine optimization (or SEO) is vital for businesses that want to be found online.
 SEO helps search engines know what your site is all about—and makes your site easier for users to find in a Google search.
 The more users who see your page in search results, the more business you get.

 When it comes to SEO, Squarespace is just okay.

 When it comes to SEO, Squarespace is just okay.
-You can customize your meta descriptions (the title and description of your page that show up in search results), but only on certain types of pages.
+You can customize your page titles and meta descriptions (the title and description of your page that show up in search results), but only on certain types of pages.
 You can also customize your URLs and header tags, but you’re limited in terms of what types of header tags you can use.